-This trip includes the Paraná River Delta (north-east), the seacoast in Punta Rasa (south.west), and several birding hot Spots between them.
+This trip includes the Paraná River Delta (north-west), the atlantic coastline and mudflats at Punta Rasa (south-east), and several excellent birding hotspots in between.

 The Delta includes wetlands, Pampas grasslands and different kind of native forests.
 Our favorite place there is Ceibas (south of Entre Ríos), where is possible found more than 100 species in a day (or more than 150 in 3 days), including Greater Rhea, Southern Screamer, Savanna Hawk, Giant Wood-Rail, Vermilion Flycatcher, Scimitar-billed Woodcreeper, Rufous-Sided Crake, Blue-and.yellow Tanager, Scissor-tailed Nightjar, White Woodpecker, and several tinamous, herons, ibis, hummingbirds, storks, spinetails, plovers, cuckoos and seedeaters.
 Among endemics, we'll have good opportunities to both species of Reedhaunter, and the critical Saffron-cowled Blackbird.